 Departmental/Major Honors Programs

 In an effort to provide challenging and alternative curricular options to its best undergraduates, the University encourages its academic departments and programs to offer high quality honors programs.
 The main focus of the honors degree is the honors project, which is conceived as an original piece of written research or a creative project submitted in the senior year.
-Currently, honors programs exist in the following majors: actuarial & mathematical sciences, Africana studies, anthropology, art, art history, atmospheric science, biology, biochemistry and molecular biology (interdisciplinary), chemistry, Chinese studies, computer science (all three programs), documentary studies (interdisciplinary), East Asian studies, economics, English, geography, history, Japanese studies, journalism, Latin American studies, linguistics, mathematics, Medieval and Renaissance studies (interdisciplinary), nanoscale engineering, nanoscale science, philosophy, physics, political science, psychology, public policy, Puerto Rican studies, rhetoric and communication, sociology, Spanish, and women’s studies.
+Currently, honors programs exist in the following majors: actuarial & mathematical sciences, Africana studies, anthropology, art, art history, atmospheric science, biology, biochemistry and molecular biology (interdisciplinary), chemistry, Chinese studies, computer science (both B.S. programs), criminal justice, documentary studies (interdisciplinary), East Asian studies, economics, English, geography, history, Japanese studies, journalism, Latin American studies, linguistics, mathematics, Medieval and Renaissance studies (interdisciplinary), nanoscale engineering, nanoscale science, philosophy, physics, political science, psychology, public policy, Puerto Rican studies, rhetoric and communication, sociology, Spanish, and women’s studies.
 Descriptions of these programs may be found under the academic unit offering the program.

 Degree with Honors